Saasufy/saasufy-components/README.md

 Note that the app router path is based on `location.hash` so the path section in your browser's address bar needs to start with the `#` character.
 So for example, if your `index.html` file is served up from the URL `http://mywebsite.com`, then, to activate the `/products` route as in the example above, you would need to type the URL `http://mywebsite.com#/products`.

+Also note that the app router will only render once its `viewport` has been added and slotted into it.
+If you want to make sure that some data (e.g. a config file) has been fully loaded before rendering the app, you could set the `slot="viewport"` attribute on your viewport element at a later time using JavaScript.

 **Attributes of app-router**

 - `default-page`: The path/route of the default page to send the user to in case no routes are matched.
 Commonly used to point to a `/page-not-found` page.
 For the home page, it's typically recommended to create a page template with `route-path=""` instead.